 Apple’s stated goal is transparency, but Facebook argues the feature will prevent it from serving up more targeted advertising, raising costs for small businesses that advertise on the platform.
 Facebook has even said it could be forced to begin charging for the service if enough users opt out of data sharing (although not everyone buys that).

-While we here at Informatics are staying neutral on the change—we love our iPhones and we love Facebook—we’re watching the iOS 14.5 rollout closely to answer your questions on how it may impact your digital campaigns.
+While we here at Informatics are staying neutral on the change—we love our iPhones and we love Facebook—we’re watching the iOS 14.5 rollout closely to answer your questions about how it may impact your digital campaigns.

 The truth is that it’s complicated, and no one has all of the answers yet, but here’s our answers to a few of the most common questions we’ve received: